Power Automate: SharePoint OData Filter Queries for DateTime & utcNow() [Examples]

-This article continues from our previous guide about date-only filtering, focusing on DateTime columns (including time components).
+This article continues from our previous guide about date-only filtering, focusing on DateTime columns (date + time components).

 スポンサーリンク

-• T : Separator between date and time components
+• T : Separator between the date and time components.

-This works because the timezone information (“Z” or “+09:00”) is included in the string, allowing SharePoint to automatically handle the timezone conversions appropriately.
+This works because the timezone suffix (“Z” or “+09:00”) tells SharePoint exactly which moment in time you mean, allowing it to handle the conversion automatically.

-For example, these two filter expressions are equivalent:
+For example, these two filter expressions target the exact same moment:

 dateTime eq '2024-10-19T00:00:00+09:00'